itamarst/eliot/presentations/scientific-logging/presentation.md

 ## Which functions called which other functions

-## What were the functions' inputs and outputs
+## What were the functions’ inputs and outputs

 ## Intermediate values as well